Sneaky1000/card-deck/README.md

 # deck
 This is a basic, standard deck of cards.
+There are features like shuffle included.